Do Chow Chows Shed? Analysis of a Double-Coated Dog

 Owners are often tempted to shave their Chow Chow to alleviate suffering due to allergies or to decrease shedding.

-Shaving a dual-coated dog that has fur rather than continuously growing hair can be detrimental for several reasons.
+Shaving a dual-coated dog with fur rather than continuously growing hair can be detrimental for several reasons.

 • Renders the coat ineffective against both cold and warm weather – as a brachycephalic (short-nosed) breed, Chow Chows suffer in the heat as it is